FilipElander/Sequence_modeling_HMM/README.md

 # Sequence_modeling_HMM
-sequence modeling with the hidden Markov model (HMM). script for inserting a misspelled --file or --string and using bigrams and trigrams it predicts what the user intended to write
+sequence modeling with the hidden Markov model (HMM). script for inserting a misspelled --file or --string.
+The text can be predicited using either a Trigram or a Bigram.